What is Computer Science and Computer Engineering?

 Those who continue onward to obtain a graduate degree in either computer science or computer engineering learn to advance the frontiers of science.
 With an MS or PhD, you will invent the new technologies that enable the next generation of software and computing devices.

-Dr. Christophe Bobda, Associate Professor in Computer Science and Computer Engineering (CSCE), was awarded a grant through the National Science Foundation (NSF) to conduct research in vision systems for autonomous vehicles.
+Dr. Xiaoqing (Frank) Liu, Department Head and Rodger S. Kline Endowed Leadership Chair in Computer Science and Computer Engineering (CSCE), was awarded a grant by the National Science Foundation (NSF) to conduct research on architecture and protocols for scalable cyber-physical manufacturing systems.

 JOIN CSCE GRADUATE PROGRAMS